Business Initiative Home

 article summaryKey Takeaways

-• The most common number of members in an LLC is two, followed closely by one member.
+• The most common number of members in an LLC is one.

 • The majority of LLCs are classified as small businesses, with less than 500 employees.